 A resident of Halfmoon Bay, BC since 2012, Hiroshi (Kojun) Shimazaki is a Professor Emeritus and self-taught landscape painter.
 Born in Tokyo and educated in political science, economics, and cultural geography in Japan and Canada, he taught at the University of Lethbridge, Alberta, Canada from 1976 to 2009.
 He has been a visiting professor/researcher at various academic institutions in Canada, Ecuador, Germany, India, Japan, Malaysia and Mexico.

 Shimazaki’s love of watercolour painting developed in tandem with his academic interests.
 Landscape sketching, a traditional research tool employed in geographical enquiry and analysis, served him well as a convenient, economical, and effective means to record, explore, and communicate research observations.
 Over the years, he has honed his artistic skills and developed many of these sketches into watercolour paintings.
 He is an elected member of the Società delle Belle Arti Circolo degli Artisti di Firenze, Italy and the Canadian Society of Painters in Water Colour (CSPWC).
-He has published six art books and his watercolour paintings have been exhibited in 12 countries.
+He has published seven art books and his watercolour paintings have been exhibited in 12 countries.
 A sampling of his paintings can be viewed at his online gallery: and at Watercolour Journey, his in-house gallery, in Halfmoon Bay, BC.

 1943 - 1967 - Born, educated (Political Science & Economics), and worked in Tokyo, Japan